Top Five Ways to be Healthier with Mason Jars

 When you’re living on-the-go, convenience is critical.
 It's all too easy to slip into the groove of grabbing a slice of pizza at work or nabbing some fast food on the way to your next meeting.
 But quick eats don’t have to come in the form of saturated fats and sugar.

 To help eliminate the temptation of the drive-thru, take some time on Sunday night to meal prep.
 Start by finding a few containers that make grab-and-go lunches and dinners easier to prepare.
-We recommend using glass containers, as their nonporous surfaces don’t absorb food colors, smells, and germs, and they’re often both dishwasher and microwave-safe.
+We recommend using glass Mason jars, as their nonporous surfaces don’t absorb food colors, smells, and germs, and they’re often both dishwasher and microwave-safe.
 Plastic, on the other hand (especially plastic wrap), is contributing to significant environmental issues and may even leak endocrine disruptors when microwaved, according to research by Harvard Health Publishing.

 To prep foods that are packed with healthy nutrients, aim to prepare: